-The use, possession, or sale of alcoholic beverages by students is prohibited by Davenport University on all University property including on-campus residential communities, all academic buildings, and all athletic facilities and outdoor spaces, regardless of age, except as expressly outlined below.
+The possession or use of alcoholic beverages by students is prohibited by Davenport University on all University property including on-campus residential communities, all academic buildings, and all athletic facilities and outdoor spaces, regardless of age, except as expressly outlined below:

 - In Panther Woods and Panther Ridge apartments, only students and guests who are 21 years of age or older may consume and/or store alcohol in the privacy of their apartment, with the door closed and with no minors present with the exception of the roommate(s) assigned to the occupied apartment.
 Students not assigned to the apartment and/or guests under the age of 21 are not to be present when alcohol is being consumed.
-Kegs, bongs, and mass quantities of alcohol are prohibited. - Open containers of alcohol are not permitted in any public areas in or outside of the residence halls or apartments, including elevators, hallways, breezeways, lobbies, balconies, entryways, parking lots, lounges, etc. - Possession or use of alcohol that creates a danger to self or others including, but not limited to, excessive intoxication is prohibited.
+Kegs, bongs, and mass quantities of alcohol are prohibited. - Open containers of alcohol are not permitted in any public areas in or outside of the residence halls or apartments, including elevators, hallways, breezeways, lobbies, balconies, entryways, parking lots, vehicles, sidewalks, lounges, etc. - Possession or use of alcohol that creates a danger to self or others including, but not limited to, excessive intoxication is prohibited.
 The abuse of alcohol and high risk drinking activities are prohibited.
-High risk drinking activities include, but are not limited to, drinking large quantities of alcohol, consuming alcohol at an accelerated pace, participation in drinking games, use of beer bongs, and/or any activity that promotes irresponsible drinking.
+High risk drinking activities include, but are not limited to, drinking large quantities of alcohol, consuming alcohol at an accelerated pace, participation in drinking games, use of beer bongs, and/or any activity that promotes irresponsible drinking. - All other policies related to alcohol use are located in the Student Code of Conduct and all students are required to adhere to those additional policies.
+The policies listed within this handbook are specific to Davenport University Housing.

-- The sale, gift, or transfer of alcohol to minors is prohibited. - Public intoxication, defined as being under the influence of alcohol or other drugs regardless of age, in circumstances where such behavior causes a disturbance or other concern to the University is prohibited. - The possession of alcoholic beverage containers is prohibited on campus, except in Panther Woods and Panther Ridge by students who are 21 years of age or older as described above.
-This includes collectable empty or full alcohol containers and dispensing paraphernalia. - Alcohol is prohibited at all University activities or student organization activities, excepting University functions or events at which the presence and use of alcoholic beverages has received presidential approval. - The use of University or organizational monies to purchase alcoholic beverages is prohibited. - Driving while under the influence of alcohol is prohibited.

-RESIDENTIAL POLICIES

-CONTENTS, CARE, AND MAINTENANCE OF STUDENT ROOMS

-Bicycles, Skateboards, Hoverboards, and Motor Scooters

-Bicycles, skateboards, hoverboards, and scooters (motorized or non-motorized) are prohibited in the residence halls.

-Common Area Furniture

-Furniture found in common areas must not be removed or relocated.

-Damages and Residential Community Repair and Replacement Fees
+Contents, Care and Maintenance of Residential Spaces

-Residents are responsible for all damages that occur in their rooms/apartments/suites as well as damages that occur as a result of their actions in common areas.
+- Bicycles, skateboards, hoverboards, and scooters (motorized or non-motorized) are prohibited in the residence halls. - Common Area Furniture located in lounges, lobby's, and computer labs may not be removed or relocated. - Residents are responsible for all damages that occur in their rooms/apartments/suites as well as damages that occur as a result of their actions in common areas.
 Damage charges to common areas will be divided among residents if the responsible party cannot be identified.

-Decorations

-Room Decorations and Personalization

-Residents may decorate or personalize their living space to make it more comfortable and appealing.
-However, the following guidelines must be followed:

-· Combustible materials are prohibited; all materials must be non-flammable

-• Items such as flags, fishnets, tapestries, beaded curtains and/or sheets cannot obstruct doorways

-- The use of screws, tacks, contact paper, glue, duct tape, or decals (which includes self-stick wallpaper) are prohibited - Residents are responsible for any decorations that alter, ruin, or otherwise damage University property - The use of paint, wallpaper, and contact paper is prohibited in all residential areas - Only dart boards that use plastic safety tips are permitted - Decorations deemed inappropriate must be removed

-• LED light ropes are prohibited, as putting them up may damage drywall or paint Common Areas
+Intentional or severe damage may be referred to the Student Conduct Office. - Room Decorations and Personalization of one's living space should adhere to the following guidelines: - 1.
+Combustible materials are prohibited; all materials must be non-flammable - 2.
+Items such as flags, fishnets, tapestries, beaded curtains and/or sheets cannot obstruct doorways - 3.
+The use of screws, tacks, contact paper, glue, duct tape, or decals which includes self-stick wallpaper are prohibited - 4.
+Residents are responsible for any decorations that alter, ruin, or damage University property - 5.
+The use of paint, wallpaper, and contact paper is prohibited in all residential areas - 6.
+Only dart boards that use plastic safety tips are permitted - 7.
+Decorations deemed inappropriate, offensive, or harassing in nature must be removed - 8.
+LED light ropes are prohibited, as putting them up may damage drywall or paint

+Common Areas

 All regulations pertaining to room decorations must be followed in decorating common areas.
 Residents must receive permission from the Director or their designee before decorating public areas.
-If any of the policies are violated, HRL Staff reserves the right to remove such violations and violators could face disciplinary action.
+If any of the policies are violated, HRL staff reserves the right to remove such violations and violators could face disciplinary action.

-Door Propping
+• Door Propping